IBM-Cloud/terraform-provider-ibm/website/docs/d/scc_report_violation_drift.html.markdown

 # ibm_scc_report_violation_drift

-Provides a read-only data source to retrieve information about a scc_report_violation_drift.
-You can then reference the fields of the data source in other resources within the same configuration by using interpolation syntax.
+Retrieve information about a report violation drift from a read-only data source.
+Then, yo can reference the fields of the data source in other resources within the same configuration by using interpolation syntax.

 ## Example Usage